-- 1.1 All dogs in New Zealand must be registered in accordance with section 36 of the Dog Control Act 1996. - 1.2 All dogs must be registered by 31 July each year, and must be registered for the first time at three months old. - 1.3 Dog registration fees will incur a penalty fee if not paid by 31 July. - 1.4 Fees for dog registration shall be set in the Ashburton District Council Long Term Plan or Annual Plan. - 1.5 The registration classifications are as follows:
+- 1.1 All dogs in New Zealand must be registered in accordance with section 36 of the Dog Control Act - 1.2 All dogs must be registered by 31 July each year, and must be registered for the first time at three months old. - 1.3 Dog registration fees will incur a penalty fee if not paid by 31 July. - 1.4 Fees for dog registration shall be set in the Ashburton District Council Long-Term Plan or Annual Plan. - 1.5 The registration classifications are as follows:

-Urban Rural Urban dog registration (non de-sexed Rural dog registration (includes working dog) dogs and rural pet dogs) De-sexed dog registration Third and subsequent rural dog Responsible Dog Owner registration registration (reduced registration fee) Dangerous dog registration Dangerous dog registration Disability Assist Dog registration Disability Assist Dog registration
+Urban Rural Urban dog registration (non de-sexed Rural dog registration (includes working dog) dogs and rural pet dogs) De-sexed dog registration Third and subsequent rural dog Responsible dog owner registration registration (reduced registration fee) Dangerous dog registration Dangerous dog registration Disability assist dog registration Disability assist dog registration Menacing dog registration Menacing dog registration

 - 1.6 Disability Assist Dogs must be registered, but do not incur any registration fee. - 1.7 Owners of working dogs need to complete a 'working dog declaration form', available from the Council reception or website. - 1.8 Council encourages de-sexing by offering a discount on registration fees for neutered or spayed dogs.
-To apply for the reduced fee you must provide a certificate from a registered veterinarian as proof of de-sexing along with your dog registration application form. - 1.9 Dog registration fees for working dogs are less than the standard dog registration fee. - 1.10 Where the ownership of a dog changes, the registration continues, but both the old owner and the new owner must advise Council. - 1.11 Where a registered dog is moving to a different district, the registration must transfer with the dog to the new district.
+To apply for the reduced fee you must provide a certificate from a registered veterinarian as proof of de-sexing along with your dog registration application form. - 1.9 Where the ownership of a dog changes, the registration continues, but both the old owner and the new owner must advise Council. - 1.10 Where a registered dog is moving to a different district, the registration must transfer with the dog to the new district.
 Owners of dogs transferring between areas must advise both Councils of the dog's move in writing, and within six weeks of the move.
-The owner should take the dog registration tag to their new Council office and it will be swapped for a registration tag for the new area, at no charge. - 1.12 Council will refund the applicable portion of a dog registration fee in the event of the death of a dog.
+The owner should take the dog registration tag to their new Council office and it will be swapped for a registration tag for the new area, at no charge. - 1.11 Council will refund the applicable portion of a dog registration fee in the event of the death of a dog.
 Evidence of the death of the dog must be provided by way of a veterinary certificate.
 This must be done within 14 days of the death of a dog.